Episode #403 (Originally aired 09/16/16)

 Well, I mean, I would just say that for somebody who lived through Watergate and saw an abuse of power and destruction of evidence and suborning of perjury and a true constitutional crisis, we survived that.

-But that was because Richard Nixon, with all of his laws, didn't have enough faith in
+But that was because Richard Nixon, with all of his terrible laws, had enough faith in

-No, what Nixon did was he fired everybody in the Justice Department but wouldn't fire a special prosecutor.
+No, what Nixon did was he fired everybody in the Justice Department, wouldn't fire a special prosecutor.

 He didn't show any respect for the Constitution or the rule of law.